shanxue-w/ANI/README.md

 After installation, you can run the experiment scripts directly from the repository without additional configuration.

 ## Contents

+Each folder corresponds to a specific differential equation or PDE system.
+The structure inside each folder is organized as follows:

+* `Problem/`
+  Contains scripts for visualization and plotting.
+These scripts typically use trained models or saved data to produce figures and analysis.

+* `Problem/method/`
+  Contains the training and testing scripts (`.py` files) for the ANI model with a specific numerical method or resolution.
+Each file corresponds to either a training run or a test run.
+  - **Note:** For `NS_NEW`, the training script is named `parallel.py` due to its parallel implementation.

+* `Problem/dataset/`
+  Contains scripts for dataset generation as well as the generated data files.
+These scripts are used to create the training and testing data used by the ANI models.

+If you want, I can also make a **tree-style diagram** showing `Problem/`, `method/`, `dataset/`, and plotting scripts, so it’s visually easier to understand.
+Do you want me to add that?

 - `Pendulum`: Implementation and experiments of ANI on the damped pendulum ODE.
 - `Lorenz-stenflo`: Implementation and experiments of ANI on the Lorenz-Stenflo ODE.
 - `Glycolytic`: Implementation and experiments of ANI on the glycolytic oscillator ODE.